 Tracy Sarroff graduated from BA Fine Art (Hons), RMIT University in 2001 and has since exhibited both nationally and internationally.
 She has exhibited widely, including Sydney Contemporary, ARC ONE Gallery, Melbourne Art Fair, Conny Dietzschold Gallery Sydney, James Dorahy Project Space Sydney, MARS Gallery, The Lock-Up Cultural Centre Newcastle, Departure Gallery London/UK, Shire Hall Gallery, Stafford/UK, Burghley House Sculpture Park/UK and The Bargehouse, London/UK.

 She has been a finalist in many national art prizes including The Paul Guest Prize, The Sunshine Coast Art Prize, Redland Art Awards and Substation Art Prize.
 She has also exhibited in artist-run galleries and participated in several artist residencies.
 Tracy is a past recipient for the Australia Council grant among others.
-In 2009 she was selected for the prestigious Economist Plaza commission by the Contemporary Art Society in central London, in 2010 she completed a commission for Staffordshire’s Arts and Museum Service/UK, and in 2015/16 she is working towards an ambitious public art commission 'Birrarung Moat' in Melbourne Docklands for the City of Melbourne.
+In 2009 she was selected for the prestigious Economist Plaza commission by the Contemporary Art Society in central London, in 2010 she completed a commission for Staffordshire’s Arts and Museum Service/UK, and in 2017 she completed an ambitious public art commission Light Buoys in Melbourne Docklands for Mirvac and The City of Melbourne.

 Visit Tracy Sarroff's website here.